emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 tags: ["hugo"]
 ---

 I wrote this article because I wish somebody already had written it.
-Instead I had to spend a weekend to learn the basics of Hugo.
-Because initially - Hugo seems way more complicated than it actually is!
-I believe that the documentation plays a large part in that.
-After tinkering with Hugo for a while and grasping the core concepts - I think that Hugo lives up to the promise of static website generators: flexibility, simplicity and performance.
+I had to spend a week to learn the basics of Hugo.
+Because initially - Hugo seems way more complicated than it actually is.
+I believe that the documentation plays a large part in that, since it doesnt offer a "hello world" tutorial.
+After tinkering with Hugo for another week and grasping the core concepts - I think that Hugo lives up to the promise of static website generators: flexibility, simplicity and performance.

 <!--more-->

 If you have experience from other content management systems you know that there are certain concepts that are somewhat universal, such as **templates** and **content**.
 In Hugo, these concepts are distorted under terms such as "archetypes", "pages", "themes" and "layouts".
 Im not a big fan of Wordpress, but I can tell there are conceptual overlaps and influences from it in Hugo.

 In this article I will walk you through the basics of generating a website using nothing but Hugo and your favorite IDE.
 After completing this you should be able to continue into the more complicated concepts of Hugo by yourself.

-## Installation and set up

-Prerequisites:
-* Unix-based OS (macOS preferred)
-* Homebrew package manager
+## Prerequisites & installation

+I use mac and Homebrew for package management and I assume you do too.
+If you dont - just ensure you have the Hugo CLI installed and ready before skipping to the next step.

 Start a terminal and install Hugo using Homebrew: